freebasic/fbc/FreeBASIC/readme.txt

-    - Unicode wide-strings (WSTRING's) with non-ascii character sets can only be displayed in console if the locale is set to an UTF-8 version - most modern distros come with support that.
+    - Unicode wide-strings (WSTRING's) with non-ascii character sets can only be displayed in console if the locale is set to an UTF-8 version - most modern distros come with support that and char sets other than latin may work only in xterm.

   o DOS version: